evladimirov/OptionModels-cKF-ccf/README.md

 # OptionModels-cKF-ccf

 This repository illustrates and provides code for the estimation procedure developed in the paper **Estimating Option Pricing Models Using a Characteristic Function-Based Linear State Space Representation** written by Peter Boswijk, Roger Laeven and Evgenii Vladimirov.
+The paper is available on [arXiv](https://arxiv.org/abs/2210.06217).

 # Simulated data